tannerrj/crossfire-devel-vm/README.md

 ### Gridarta Map Editor

-Double click the `CrossfireEditor.jar` file on the Desktop
+Double-click the `CrossfireEditor.jar` file on the Desktop

 ## Contributing